Arizona's 3rd congressional district: History

-Voting

-Competitiveness

-From 2003 to 2013, most of the district's population was in middle-to-upper class areas in the northern part of Phoenix.
+After the 2000 census, this district essentially became the 2nd district, while the 3rd was reconfigured to include much of what had been the 4th district.
+It now contained most of northern Phoenix as well as some of its northern suburbs.
+Most of the district's population was in middle-to-upper-class areas in the northern part of Phoenix.
 Like the metropolitan area in general, the 3rd district leaned Republican, although the southern parts of the district in east-central Phoenix and Paradise Valley were more competitive between the parties.

 George W. Bush received 58% of the vote in this district in 2004.
 John McCain took in 56.47% of the vote in the district in 2008 while Barack Obama received 42.34%.

+Most of that territory became the 6th district after the 2010 census, while the 3rd was shifted to cover most of what had been the 7th district.
+This version of the 3rd stretched from western Tucson to Yuma, running along the entire length of the border between Arizona and Mexico.
+This district, in turn, had mostly been the 2nd district from 1951 to 2003.